Search

 Credits

-This seminar-type course is designed to provide students with the knowledge and skills that will aid them in the successful completion of their doctoral capstone experience (14 week) in the Winter semester of their 3rd year.
+This seminar-type course is designed to provide the students with the knowledge and skills that will aid them in the successful completion of OT 761, the Doctoral Capstone Experience (14 weeks), in semester 8, the final semester of the OTD curriculum.

 Fieldwork Courses (5 courses, 17 credits required)